reckoncrafter/Compilers-Lexer-Project/report.md

 Likely the most difficult part of this project was refactoring the grammar in such a way that an Abstact Syntax Tree could still be written into the parser and adding a hierarchy for some operators.

 Another sticking point was the `target` non-terminal.
-For every assignment out code just matches it with an expression and then if an Assign token occurs checks the type of the expression node: if it is a Identifier Node, a Member Node or an Index Node it generates a Target Node.
+For every assignment our code just matches it with an expression and then if an Assign token occurs checks the type of the expression node: if it is a Identifier Node, a Member Node or an Index Node it generates a Target Node.

 Last but not least, as it often happens with lots of coding, the debugging took much longer than we could have anticipated.